ajhenley/gitbook/navigating_eclipse.md

 ## Navigating Eclipse

 The best way to learn Eclipse is to use Eclipse.

-Let's walk-through the creation of a Hello World application.
+Eclipse helps you walk-through the creation of a Hello World application.
 Click on Help then Cheat Sheets and select the option for Create a Hello World application.
 This will open a window in Eclipse which guides you through creating a basic Java application.

 ###Perspectives
 Eclipse has perspectives you can change to correspond with the type of project you are developing.
 You can change the perspective from the ```Window | Open perspective``` menu option.

 ###Creating Java Projects
 Before creating a class for your project you need a project.
 In the main toolbar, click on the New Java Project button, or select File | New | Java project from the menu bar.
 You'll need to give each project a unique name.
 Please choose a name that will help you remember the project you're creating.
 At the end of the class you'll have a workspace full of projects and may wish to refer to code from previous projects.